RomanKooki/ClientManager/README.md

 # ClientManager

-This is a client manager system for Qlink practical test.
+This is a client manager system test.

 It contains 2 examples of CRUD.